How Many Men Are Bald? Global Facts and Stats

 Percentage of Bald Males by Country

-Czech Republic, Spain, and Germany each report over 40% of men with significant baldness (Source: compiled epidemiological summaries).
+The Czech Republic, Spain, and Germany each report over 40% of adult men with significant baldness, based on a widely cited epidemiological survey conducted by International Communications and Marketing (2010).
 Several East Asian countries report under 20%, reflecting genetic and dietary patterns.
-These contrasts help explain the regional demand for hair loss treatments.

 Percentage of Bald Males by Race